 What did you think was going to go here?

-The Walking Dead is the best zombie game ever made because it is the first the focuses on the right aspects of a zombie apocalypse.
+The Walking Dead is the best zombie game ever made because it is the first that focuses on the right aspects of a zombie apocalypse.
 Zombies are always a metaphor for something in our culture and the interesting stuff is looking at the people and seeing how they react to that metaphor.
 Zombies are not some monster meant to be killed.
 They are an unrelenting, everpresent force to be dealt with.
 They are a physical manifestation of societal ills.
 It brings what was the intangibility of man vs. society conflict and brought it in the spatial realm of physical contact.
 The Walking Dead is the first game to get that, making the characters have to run rather than head on confront the zombies whenever they approach.

 The craftsmanship likewise far exceeds the narrative constructions of any other game released this year.
 There are tiny little details in nearly ever moment that contribute to the whole that any sweeping overview of the game will seem lacking.
 If nothing else, the fact the people are combating The Walking Dead’s ubiquity on the end of year lists with the fact that in the end your choices don’t matter, begins to show the irrelevance of such a mode of thinking to so many people.
 It was never about choice, it was about meaningful interaction.
 Just because your made a choice doesn’t mean it was meaningful and just because you had your choice removed from you doesn’t make that not meaningful.
 In fact, this game put choice back into the hands of the NPCs just as much as it put it in the hands of the player.
 Those that didn’t like it had to learn what it was like to have their choices bump up against the choices of others.
 It may not have gone your way, but you placed your flag just the same.
 It isn’t plot construction, it’s narrative construction.
-And I’m sick to death of people sing them as interchangeable words.
+And I’m sick to death of people using them as interchangeable words.

 My personal preference is for thematic resonance and philosophy guided stories if that wasn’t obvious.
 The Walking Dead may not have it in spades like other games on my list, but it does have it woven in as another facet to the game’s dense tapestry.
 There is so much in there that not all of it can be focused on at once.
 But if I had to choose a single thing to cite that propelled the game to my number 1 slot, it would be the drama.
 No other game this year does character drama as well as The Walking Dead did.
 There is more of it and better handled per minute that it becomes a chore to work one’s way through while at the same time keeping the flow.
 It is a challenge to get through for its content, but is made all the sweeter with each chapter end.
 I love what this game did to me.
 TellTale has gotten better over the years.
 If you look on their previous projects as their experiments than this game is the fruits of their labor.